 Criminology is a branch of sociology that studies factors that contribute to crime in a region.
 By examining certain data, criminology could help hone in on criminal trends and potentially cut back on how often crime occurs.
 Or, it could help law enforcement better react to or inhibit crime growth.
 To do this, criminology monitors different features that might affect a community’s crime rate.
 For example, it may study some of the following factors.

 - Human Behavior

 These are only a few things that criminology might research; you may find your own niche.
 By studying these topics as part of online graduate programs in criminology, you could have the chance to practice methods and techniques to not only analyze this data, but offer solutions as well.

-Online Masters in Criminology
+What are Online Masters in Criminology?

-An online masters in criminology online program is intended to flesh out your undergraduate knowledge with more advanced topics in crime research and theory.
+An online masters in criminology online program is intended to flesh out your undergraduate knowledge with topics in crime research and theory.
 Unlike a bachelors program, the masters program is more focused on helping students understand the functions of the criminal justice system.
 For example, classes may cover topics like human psychology more in depth than a bachelors program.

 Then, classes may also present ways to alleviate obstacles to criminal justice .
 To do this, courses first teach about systems that are currently in place to address crime.
 Then, they focus on the study of research methods so that students gain practice in conducting their own research and ideas.
 Using that data, students could suggest changes to the system to better reflect and respond to current trends.

 During your online masters in criminology program, you could have the chance to study some of the following topics.

 - Disaster Planning